Australian Uranium Market Overview

 Australia’s uranium resources are also known for having a low cost of extraction compared to other nations.
 Of Australia’s recoverable resources, 37% are expected to cost less than $US 40 to extract and 27% less than $US 80.

-Australia's uranium is only exported to countries that have committed to nuclear safeguard agreements.
+Uranium mined in Australia is only exported to countries that have committed to nuclear safeguard agreements.
+Australian Uranium Deposits, producing mines and defunct mines

 Related Sites